-The parcels listed in Table 3-7 qualify as LWCs because they are within units which contain at least 5000 contiguous acres of roadless lands, the imprint of man's work is substantially unnoticeable, they have outstanding opportunity for solitude or primitive recreation and they contain natural features of scientific, education, scenic or historical value.
-The remaining parcels were not found to contain LWCs.
-If a parcel is not within a 5000 acre area, they are not reviewed further in accordance with BLM policy contained in Manual 6310.
+No parcels qualify as LWCs because they are not within units which contain at least 5000 contiguous acres of roadless lands, the imprint of man's work is substantially unnoticeable, they have outstanding opportunity for solitude or primitive recreation and they contain natural features of scientific, education, scenic or historical value.
+If a parcel is not within a 5,000-acre area, they are not reviewed further in accordance with BLM policy contained in Manual 6310.
 Those parcels which have been determined to have lands with wilderness characteristics are available for oil and gas development under their respective RMPs.
 A complete list of all parcels and the LWC review can be located in Appendix 7.3.